17 Nov BCH and BTC Rundown

 It should also be noted that Bitmain basically has a monopoly on mining hardware, and they are accepting BCH for their rigs and possibly trying to drive demand for the token.

-At the very least, BitcoinCash will provide protection against user disruption and safe coexistence by implementing replay and wipeout protection, separating the original BTC chain and itself.
+At the very least, BitcoinCash will provide protection against user disruption and safe coexistence by implementing replay and wipeout protection, separating itself from the original BTC chain.
 Of course, any respectable project has to implement such features.
-The team claims part of the new BCH replay protection technology will also introduce a new transaction type with additional benefits such as input value signing for improved hardware wallet security, and the elimination of the quadratic hashing problem.
+The team claims part of the new BCH replay protection technology will also introduce a new transaction type with additional benefits such as input value signing for improved hardware wallet security and the elimination of the quadratic hashing problem.